|Elliott Sound Products||Beginners' Guide to Transformers - Part 2|

 The current transformer is actually Project 139A, a simple and cheap current transformer in a box with mains input and output sockets.
 It's an extremely useful piece of test gear, and was used for all current waveform traces shown in this article.

 The test circuit used is shown above.
 By switching in (or out) the second diode it was possible to measure what happens as the circuit is changed from full wave to half wave rectification.
-As expected, the DC voltage and current with the full wave rectifier was double that measured with a half wave version, and output power increased by a factor of 4.
-There was no significant change in the transformer's primary current, but it was no longer severely asymmetrical.
+As expected, the average DC voltage and current with the full wave rectifier was double that measured with a half wave version, and output power increased by a factor of 4.
+With full wave rectification, there was no significant change in the transformer's primary current, but it was no longer severely asymmetrical.
 This test demonstrates the very inefficient nature of a half wave rectifier, and shows that the primary current is far higher than it should be for a given output current.

 Figure 18.2 - Magnetising Current Waveform (51.5mA RMS)